-The playmaker has refused to rule out a return to the club, despite embarking on a self-imposed break from action back in July
+The veteran playmaker has refused to rule out a return to the club, despite embarking on a self-imposed break from action back in July.

-The 34-year-old midfielder, who has made over 200 appearances for the club, cited a loss of desire for his exit back in July, following his side's disappointing defeat to Corinthians in the Copa Libertadores.
+The 34-year-old midfielder, who has made more than 200 appearances for the club, cited a loss of desire for his exit back in July following his side's disappointing defeat to Corinthians in the Copa Libertadores.

 The former Argentina international also spoke positively about his relationship with club president Daniel Angelici.